GautierBlandin/time-capsule/README.md

 - If /server/timecapsule grows further, split it into directories (e.g. ports, infra, domain, core)
 - Split App.tsx into multiple components and separate business logic from UI
-- Implement a retry mechanism for failed sent time capsules, and notifications for time capsules that fail despite retry (split send email lambda into two, one to push to SQS and one to actually send the email.
+- Implement a retry mechanism for failed sent time capsules, and notifications for time capsules that fail despite retry (split send email lambda into two, one to push ready-to-send timecapsule IDs to SQS and one to actually send the email.
 Add a DLQ connected to SNS)
 - Improve the design of the GSI on the time capsule table (GSI PK should be high-cardinality, currently it is the opposite).
 - Setup a local dynamodb instance using docker and implement tests for the TimeCapsuleDynamoDBRepository
 - Enable UI developers to bypass cloudfront and directly access the API of their stack to avoid needing to deploy